 Toronto Maple Leafs Primary Logo 2016 - Present

-Then known as Toronto, the Toronto Maple Leafs was founded in 1917 and changed its name a few times until settling on the Maple Leafs.
+The Toronto Maple Leafs were founded in 1917 and have changed their name a few times, ultimately settling on the Maple Leafs.

-Even before getting its name, the logo for the team featured a maple leaf.
+Even before it was named, the team's logo featured a maple leaf.
 Until 1928, it was green with Toronto written underneath.
-Then, the blue and white color scheme – that is still used – was adopted with the name being written on the leaf itself.
+Then, the blue and white color scheme, which is still used today, was adopted, with the name written on the leaf itself.
 The shape and font have changed several times throughout the club’s history.
 The current logo has been in use since 2016.

 Vancouver Canucks